unbe1iev/cpp-algorithms/README.md

 - OOP, pointers, templates, timers, math, io manipulation There are tests with ExObj classes that we use to calculate execution times in the project.

-Projects were created in Code Blocks IDE and written using the g++ compiler standarded in v.
+Projects were created in Code Blocks IDE or VS 2022 and written using the g++ compiler standarded in v.
 ISO C++ 17.